openplacos/openplacos/README.md

 At this step, just list your controls such as:
 - /home/wall/temperature

-With such export declaration, OpenplacOS will let me control and access to my system with these object temperature.
+With such export declaration, OpenplacOS will let you control and access to my system with these object temperature.

 ### Mapping phase ###
 At this last part, you will map your components and your export objects together.
 This mapping will reflect how you have plugged your components into themselves.